Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Data and Methodology

 \section{Data and Methodology}

-From NASA's Advanced Composition Explorer (ACE) \citep{garrard1998ace}, level 2 data of magnetic field (1-second cadence )\citep{smith1998ace} and plasma parameters (5-minute cadence) have been obtained from MAG and SWEPAM (Solar Wind Electron, Proton, and Alpha Monitor) instruments \citep{mccomas1998solar}.
 Aditya-L1 is India's first dedicated solar mission \citep{TripathiAdityaL1SUIT, ISROAdityaL1}, launched by the Indian Space Research Organisation (ISRO).
-Data were obtained from the fluxgate magnetometer (MAG) \citep{Yadav2025} with a time resolution of 1 second.
-The plasma moments and differential flux of protons have been obtained from the solar wind ion spectrometer of Aditya Solar Wind Particle Experiment (ASPEX-SWIS \cite{Goyal_2018, Kumar_2025}) instrument onboard Aditya-L1.
+Data were obtained from the fluxgate magnetometer (MAG) \citep{Yadav2025} with a time resolution of 1 second, which has been used in a previous study of \cite{Yadav_2025}.
+The plasma moments and differential flux of protons have been obtained from the solar wind ion spectrometer of Aditya Solar Wind Particle Experiment (ASPEX-SWIS, \cite{Goyal_2018, Kumar_2025}) instrument onboard Aditya-L1.
+From NASA's Advanced Composition Explorer (ACE) \citep{garrard1998ace}, level 2 data of magnetic field (1-second cadence, \cite{https://doi.org/10.48322/7xyh-4z44}) and plasma parameters (5-minute cadence, \cite{https://doi.org/10.48322/pfr6-fg57}) have been obtained from MAG and SWEPAM (Solar Wind Electron, Proton, and Alpha Monitor) instruments. .
 The Deep Space Climate Observatory (DSCOVR) is a joint mission of NASA and NOAA \citep{DSCOVRMissionOverview}.
 We used magnetometer data with a 1-second time resolution.
-Moreover, high-resolution 92 ms data from the MFI (magnetic field investigation, \cite{lepping1990}) and the three-dimensional plasma and energetic particle investigation (3DP) \citep{lin1995three} onboard Wind spacecraft were used.
-All the data from ACE, Wind, and DSCOVR are publicly available at: \url{https://cdaweb.gsfc.nasa.gov/}.
-The Aditya-L1 mission data are obtained from: \url{https://www.issdc.gov.in/adityal1.html}.\\
+Moreover, high-resolution 92 ms data from the magnetic field investigation (MFI, \cite{https://doi.org/10.48322/0v0h-df27}) and the three-dimensional plasma and energetic particle investigation (3DP) \citep{https://doi.org/10.48322/kwfz-zk29} onboard Wind spacecraft were used.
+All data from ACE, Wind, and DSCOVR are publicly available at \url{https://cdaweb.gsfc.nasa.gov/}, and the data DOIs are provided for the corresponding instruments mentioned above.
+The Aditya-L1 mission data are available at \url{https://www.issdc.gov.in/adityal1.html}.\\